LEC16WDC/COMP247_FYP/README.md

 # Morphology-Aware Detection and Repair of Motion Retargeting Failures for Humanoid Robots

-This repository contains the source code and selected experimental artefacts for the COMP0247 MSc Robotics and Artificial Intelligence summer project at University College London.

-The project investigates automatic detection, localisation, and selective repair of motion retargeting failures produced by General Motion Retargeting (GMR) for the Unitree G1 humanoid robot.

 ## Project Overview

 Human motion is first recovered from monocular dance videos using GVHMR and then retargeted to Unitree G1 using GMR.